 All employees have unlimited PTO and we do not track or pay out PTO.

-Employees and initiative admins have to agree to the terms of the standard OCF employment agreement (template).
+Employees and Collective admins have to agree to the terms of the standard OCF employment agreement (template).

 Employees must agree to follow the policies in the OCF Employee Handbook, which covers things like non-harassment, various kind of statutory leave, health and safety, etc. Each state has slightly different required policies so the handbook varies by state (here is the New York handbook as an example).

 Anyone who wishes to be employed and meets the above requirements is welcome to be employed by OCF.
 Conversely, there are situations where the law says we must make someone an employee instead of a contractor.
 Defining whether someone is an employee or an independent contractor is called worker classification.

 There are laws designed to prevent worker exploitation and ensure workers are afforded the protections and benefits of employment where appropriate.
 Regulations vary by state—someone in California may need to be employed while someone in Texas doing the same work might be allowed to be a contractor.